Zainab-Omar/post-grad-ruby-projects/README.md

 value or transform a piece of data.
 It may even be that a method exists purely to call a few other methods in a specific order.
 The fewer tasks a method completes, the easier it is to understand what it does.
 This also makes methods more useful.
-For instance, if you have a single method that both calculates _and_ transforms some data, by splitting up the tasks, you will have two methods, one that calculates and one that transforms.
+For instance, say you have a single method that both calculates _and_ transforms some data.
+By splitting up the tasks, you will have two methods, one that calculates and one that transforms.
 Functionally, this won't change what the program does.
 However, now you have two methods that can be reused elsewhere individually.
+You've decoupled the two tasks.

 **Remember:** Refactoring is about cleaning up your code **without** changing functionality.
-After refactoring, your application should do exactly what it did before, but the code should be more efficient and easier to read.
+After refactoring, your application should do what it did before, but the code should be more efficient and easier to read.

 [Don't Repeat Yourself]: https://en.wikipedia.org/wiki/Don%27t_repeat_yourself